 Now that we have these figures in mind, let’s take a look at their budget, which will give us a more complete picture of their expenses.

-They haven’t yet accounted for vacations/travel, gift, or haircuts.
-Remember, even though these are variable expenses and often lower on the spending priority unless you plan to completely cut them out, you need to account for them in your budget (this is an area where many people’s budgets fall short).
-So now we’ll need to adjust some of the other items to accommodate these expenses.
+They haven’t yet accounted for things like vacations, gifts, or even haircuts.
+Remember that even though these are variable expenses and often lower on the spending priority — unless you plan to completely cut them out — you need to account for them in your budget.

-Looking at Dr. Sarah and Caleb’s Balance Sheet and Budget can help them align their goals to an action plan to meet them.
 The couple’s primary short-term goal is to pay off their credit card each month.
-Looking at the information above, the couple has $1500 in credit card debt, and about $100 surplus of discretionary funds leftover each month.
-They also have a Roth IRA with $1000 in it.
-Using this information, here are three possible strategies to help the couple pay off their credit card:
+Looking at the information above, they have $1,500 in credit card debt and about $100 surplus of discretionary funds leftover each month.
+They also have a Roth IRA with $1,000 in it.

 CRN202204-263064